 The use of market standard trading and collateralisation documentation is employed whenever practicable.
 The collateral management and margining of counterparty exposure is actively managed on a daily basis, and exposures revalued using independent price sources.
 Quality, concentration risk, correlated ('wrong way') risk, illiquidity, pricing risk and haircuts are all considered when determining acceptable collateral.
-The vast majority of collateral accepted by the Firm is government and supranational bonds, and cash.
-Lower quality collateral is accepted when warranted by the counterparty quality and appropriate haircuts employed.
+The vast majority of collateral accepted by the Firm is in the form of bonds issued by governments and supranationals, and cash.
+Lower quality collateral is accepted when warranted by the counterparty quality and appropriate haircuts applied.